What characteristics an application built with a Cloud Native approach has

 For the business, this means fast product improvements without long release pauses.

-Infrastructure independence.
-A Cloud Native application avoids being tied to a specific provider or server.
+A Cloud Native application tries not to depend on a specific vendor or server.

 Open technologies that are compatible across different clouds are often used.